Fit as a Mama Bear

 Natural Baby Hair Products

-When it comes to natural baby hair products it’s a bit all over the place!
+When it comes to hair and body wash products it’s a bit all over the place!
 I have one babe with curly hair and one with fine… and I’m not a hair person ha-ha

 Bronner’s Soap